Host a Lavalink-Server

 Following BASH (Linux *.sh) Script, downloads the latest lavalink version, including pre-releases.
 It also deletes the old, pre-existing Lavalink.jar file, if available

-Or just browse through the Releases Page or download the latest stable release
+Or just browse through the Releases Pagearrow-up-right or download the latest stable releasearrow-up-right

 Last updated